 all over the world.
 In these large-scale metal pieces, she abstracts and augments photographs of found graffiti while preserving the gesture, color, and spirit.
 Some of these are enhanced by neon or LED lighting.
 The layering of print elements, mixing of media and surface allows the graffiti to function as a sort of extended collage.

 Mattingly’s work is featured in several permanent collections.
-She has shown extensively throughout the United States including at the National Academy Museum in New York, Norton Museum, Florida and at SOFA in Chicago.
+She has shown extensively throughout the United States including at the National Academy Museum in New York, Norton Museum, in Florida, Brattleboro Museum, and at SOFA in Chicago, plus, numerous art fairs.
 Mattingly lives and works in New York.